KasparEtter/ef1p/pages/email/email.md

   "In rare cases it may be necessary to encode ordinary text that looks like an Encoded-Word."
-  When you paste `=?ISO-8859-1?Q?=A1Buenos_d=EDas!?=`, which is the Encoded-Word encoding of `¡Buenos días!`, into the `Subject` field of various clients, they send the following `Subject` headers:
+  When you paste `=?ISO-8859-1?Q?=A1Buenos_d=EDas!?=`, which is the Encoded-Word encoding of `¡Buenos días!`, into the `Subject` field of various clients, they send the following `Subject` header field:

   <figure markdown="block">